daniestevez/gr-satellites/README.md

     telemetry in the 70cm band.
 It uses the CSP protocol and FEC with an r=1/2, k=7 convolutional code and a (255,223) Reed-Solomon code.
 You must use FM mode to receive this satellite.
+  * `ao40_uncoded`
+    [AO-40](https://en.wikipedia.org/wiki/OSCAR_40), which transmitted 400bps BPSK
+    telemetry in several bands.
+This decoder is for the uncoded telemetry, which did not use any forward error correction.
+The specifications of the telemetry can be found [in this document](http://www.amsat-dl.org/p3d/tlmspec.txt).
+AO-40 is no longer functional, but it is of high historic interest.
+You must use SSB mode to receive this satellite.
   * `ao73`
     [AO-73 (FUNcube)](https://funcube.org.uk/), which transmits 1k2 BPSK
     telemetry in the 2m band.
 It uses the AO-40 FEC protocol, which includes